igo/nlogger/README.md

 Usage
 -----
-Download and add to your code:
+Use npm or download.
+Then add to your code:

 	var logger = require('nlogger').logger(module [, useColor]);

 *module* is object defined automatically by nodejs.
 Don't bother with it, just always type *module*.
+Optional parameter *useColor* can be set to true if you want print messages in color.

 Examples
 --------